findix/ArtStationDownloader/README.md

 Just input all the URL or usernames split with ','.

 or you can create a txt file with These, one artist one line.
+(you can use python style comment, any text after # will be ignored, space charactor and empty line are also ignored)

 and click the Download txt button to select file.